Egypt holidays

 Events in Egypt

-Ramadan: The fasting month of Ramadan is marked across the country, although it won’t be as disruptive in the resorts as elsewhere in the country.
-Immediately afterwards, the festivals of Eid al-Fitr, and later Eid al-Adha, are holidays when Egyptian families will often travel to resorts, so these are likely to be busier.
+Ramadan: The fasting month of Ramadan is marked across Egypt, although it won’t be as disruptive in the beach resorts as elsewhere in the country.
+Immediately afterwards, the festivals of Eid al-Fitr, and later Eid al-Adha, are holidays when Egyptian families will often travel to resorts, so they’re likely to be busier at this time.

 Egypt safety and security